elastic/sysgrok/README.md

   -h, --help            show this help message and exit -d, --debug           Debug output
   -e, --echo-input      Echo the input provided to perf-copilot.
-Useful when input is piped in and you want to see what it is --output-format OUTPUT_FORMAT
+Useful when input is piped in and you want to see what it is -c, --chat            Enable interactive chat after each LLM response --output-format OUTPUT_FORMAT
-                        Specify the output format for the LLM to use -m MODEL, --model MODEL
+                        Specify the output format for the LLM to use -m MODEL, --model-or-deployment-id MODEL
-                        The OpenAI model to use.
-Must be one of the chat completion models.
-See https://platform.openai.com/docs/models/model-endpoint-compatibility for valid options.
+                        The OpenAI model, or Azure deployment ID, to use.
   --temperature TEMPERATURE
                         ChatGPT temperature.
 See OpenAI docs.
   --max-concurrent-queries MAX_CONCURRENT_QUERIES